dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 To send messages between the threads, we will use [`mpcs::sync_channel`](https://doc.rust-lang.org/std/sync/mpsc/fn.sync_channel.html) to create a synchronous channel (queue).
 This channel is bounded, so a sender cannot add a new message to the queue unless there is currently space available.
 We are going to set the buffer size to zero.
-This means that the channel will not buffer any messages.
 From [the docs](https://doc.rust-lang.org/std/sync/mpsc/fn.sync_channel.html):

 > Note that a buffer size of 0 is valid, in which case this [channel] becomes "rendezvous channel" where each send will not return until a recv is paired with it.